 I did feel as if I was just trailing along at times.
 And don’t get me wrong, being able to live in another country is incredible but having to give up your career, your dreams and leave family and friends behind to start a new life somewhere can be incredibly daunting.

-As a trailing spouse, make sure you know full well what you are signing up for, and that the contract your partner signs for work is beneficial to both you and your partner.
+As a trailing spouse, make sure you know what you are signing up for, and that the contract your partner signs for work is beneficial to you both.

 Things you may want to ask to be included into the contract are language courses for yourself (so you are able to meet locals), a working visa (if applicable), health care, your flights and your luggage for the move (the company may only cover your partner, this is very unlikely but you still need to make sure they are planning to cover the cost for you to move as well), a vehicle and/or transit passes, and anything else you might need.